chgorman/isqrt-gas/README.md

 # Analysis of Integer Square Root Algorithms in Solidity

-This project analyzes the gas cost of various methods of computing integer square roots within Solidity.
+This project analyzes the gas cost of computing integer square roots in Solidity.
-A number of algorithms are from various projects
+This includes a number of algorithms from various projects online (with citations);
-(with citations).
-A couple of these algorithms are new and are provably correct.
+some of these algorithms are new and provably correct.

 An extended discussion of the results may be found in `report/`, specifically [here](./report/isqrt_analysis.pdf).